arvimal/Learning-Bash/README.md

 # Learning-Bash

-Scripts written while refreshing Bash.
+Scripts written while learning/refreshing Bash.

-Some old scripts are included, written 10-11 years back, while working in Web-Hosting.
+Most of the these were written in 2005, while working in Web Hosting.